GitHubTodoOpen/website/src/docs/index.md

 ---
-title: Flutter Documentation
+title: Diseño y Documentación
-short-title: Docs
+short-title: DisenoyDocs
-description: The landing page for Flutter documentation.
+description: The landing page for design and documentation.
 ---

 {% for card in site.data.docs_cards -%}